earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab01-navigate-github.md

 Once you have found the https://github.com/EarthLab/14ers-git repo, explore it.

-1. Find the repo name: Repository names will always begin with the account or organization name followed by the repo name.
+* Notice the structure of the repo name: Repository names will always begin with the account or organization name followed by the repo name.
 Like this: `organization-or-account-name/repo-name`

-The full name of our repository is:
+The full name of our repo is:

  `EarthLab/14ers-git`

-2. Next, below the repo full name, explore the header tabs
+* Next, below the repo full name, explore the header tabs

 Notice the following 3 that you will use in this workshop: